 US President Donald Trump has declared a national emergency due to the coronavirus, also known as COVID-19, which thus far has killed 50 people in the country.

-The declaration of a national emergency would mean that the government would be allowed to tap into US$50 billion in relief funds.
+The declaration of a national emergency would mean that the federal government would be allowed to tap into US$50 billion in relief funds.

 The Stafford Act is invoked